Home Our Hope

 Introduction

-The book of Ezekiel contains mostly prophetic warnings about the Babylonian destruction of Jerusalem and the captivity of its people.
-Once those had happened in Ezekiel's time, the book turns to describing the end times restoration of Israel that has begun in our time.
+The book of Ezekiel contains mostly prophetic warnings about the imminent Babylonian destruction of Jerusalem and the captivity of its people.
+Once those had happened in Ezekiel's time, the book turns to describing the end-time restoration of Israel that has begun in our time.

 The book contains some oddities that have captured the imaginations of people, probably since it was written.
-The last 9 chapters are devoted to describing a temple that has never been built and, in the last chapter, Jerusalem and Israel.
+The last 9 chapters are devoted to describing a temple that has never been built, and in the last chapter, the city of Jerusalem and Israel.
 All of the dimensions for the temple are available so that it could be built today.
-Ezekiel doesn't say it but there is broad agreement that this temple will be built after Jesus returns at the Second Coming.
+Ezekiel doesn't say it, but there is broad agreement that this temple will be built after Jesus returns at the Second Coming.

 Another oddity in the book is the description of God flying around on a chariot of sorts.
 Never have so many artists created so many illustrations of something and paid so little attention to the description in the text.
 We'll take a quick look at what Ezekiel says there as well.